px/cfapp-piwik-analytics/cloudflare.md

 * [Suit Up](http://mh.variablesoftware.com/help/setup/)
 * [Thanks](http://mh.variablesoftware.com/thanks/)

-This free Piwik Analytics Cloudflare Application will help you add the Piwik tracking code on your website pages.
+This free Piwik Analytics CloudFlare Application will help you add the Piwik tracking code on your website pages.
 To use this app, you need to have Piwik [installed](http://piwik.org/docs/installation/) already, or use a [Piwik Hosting](http://piwik.org/hosting/) package.

 #### About Piwik